iyreshot/Modlist/README.md

 This is because VRAMr **WILL** downsize the image of the girls in the perk interface and we are hiding the one from VRAMr so that it uses the higher resolution original one.

-### Stock Game
+### Root Builder

-The Nico Experience utilizes a Wabbajack technology called Stock Game.
+Lyra utilizes a Wabbajack technology called Root Builder.
 What this essentially does is create a copy of your Skyrim installation within the installation location of the list.
 This enables greater compatibility with other mod-lists.

 ### Change this line

 #### In MO2 find 'Tools' in the top left and click on it.
-Navigate to ini editor/ SkyrimPrefs.ini/[Launcher] sD3DDevice="NVIDIA GeForce RTX 3090
+Navigate to ini editor/ SkyrimPrefs.ini/[Launcher] sD3DDevice="NVIDIA GeForce RTX 3060

 Change this line to reflect the graphics card you are using: